parachain-tracker/parachain-tracker/README.md

 Run `ng g @nrwl/nest:module --project=api` to generate a module.

-Run `ng g @nrwl/nest:controller --project=api` to generate an api controller.
+Run `ng g @nrwl/nest:controller --project=api` to generate an API controller.

 Run `ng g @nrwl/nest:service --project=api` to generate an injectable service.

-## Development server

-Run `ng serve` for the client dev server.
-Navigate to http://localhost:4200/.
-The app will automatically reload if you change any of the source files.

-Run `ng serve api` for the api dev server.
-This will spin up at http://localhost:3333/api.
-The app will automatically reload if you change any of the source files.

 ## Build

-Run `ng build my-app` to build the project.
+Run `npm run build` to build the whole project.
 The build artifacts will be stored in the `dist/` directory.

-Use the `--prod` flag for a production build.
+For debugging builds, run `ng build` for the Client and `ng build api` for the API.

 ## Running unit tests